scarlet-thighed-dacnis-1600

 Distribution

 Pacific Region: Chocó Department: The Chocó biogeographic region is known for its high biodiversity and extensive tropical rainforests.
-This region is one of the prime habitats for the Scarlet-thighed Dacnis in Colombia.
+This region is one of the prime habitats for the Scarlet-thighed Dacnis in the country.

 Taxonomy